mlshapiro/jupyterlab-flake8/README.md

 Please help contribute if you have time and think this is useful.
 I will continue to improve as I have time:

 - show error messages on hover rather than in a new line
-- run linter more frequently (i.e. on a new line, on save)
-  - make frequency a configurable option
+- make lint frequency a configurable option
-- extend to run in the text editor

 ## Development